Birdwatching in the Tokyo Area

 Among the better known ones, and often on the tourist itinerary, are Ueno Park, Shinjuku-gyoen, Yoyogi Park, Inokashira Park, the East Garden of the Imperial Palace and Hibiya Park, probably the oldest public park in the capital (it was created in 1903).

 One of the biggest green areas, Yoyogi Park, is located just south of Shinjuku, the capital's main sub-centre and home to City Hall, a million shops and restaurants (and as many people at the weekend!) and many hotels.
-It is also where Meiji Shrine, a Shinto shrine erected almost a century ago for the souls of Emperor Meiji and Empress Shoken, are enshrined.
+This is also where Meiji Shrine, a Shinto shrine erected almost a century ago to enshrine the souls of Emperor Meiji and Empress Shoken, is located.

 From Shinjuku it is about a 15-minute walk to the north (Yoyogi) entrance, and at the south end, access is from JR Harajuku Station or from the adjoining Meijijingumae subway station.
 There is also a couple of entrances on the west side (the nearest station is Sangubashi on the Odakyu Line).